hecko-yes/hecko.my.to/on-ai-art/index.md

 and i feel like people are underestimating it

-i mean just in 2018 the best we had was cleverbot (which btw did actually only pattern-match and copy its training data verbatim) and now in 2024 the turing test is pretty much *solved* (if you weren't trained to recognize the chatgpt tone of voice you likely wouldn't be able to tell, also character.ai), and people somehow aren't impressed
+in terms of language: just in 2018 the best we had was cleverbot (which btw did actually only pattern-match and copy its training data verbatim) and now in 2024 the turing test is pretty much *solved* (if you weren't trained to recognize the chatgpt tone of voice you likely wouldn't be able to tell, also character.ai), and people somehow aren't impressed you can now Just Ask a computer to do something, *anything*, in plain english, and it'll often Just Do it! before language models you couldn't even try really before then almost everything had to be programmed in explicitly, whereas now even if you assume a model can only do what it was trained on it's still impressive that a) it can make use of plain english data b) it can recombine it in so many ways

 people are focusing on smaller and smaller flaws a couple years ago it was "ha this image model can't generate hands", now it's "ha this video model can't generate hands" or "ha this image model can't generate 20 people at once"